Azure/azure-powershell/src/AlertsManagement/prometheusRuleGroups.Autorest/docs/New-AzPrometheusRuleObject.md

   - `[ActionGroupId <String>]`: The resource id of the action group to use.
   - `[ActionProperty <IPrometheusRuleGroupActionProperties>]`: The properties of an action group object.
     - `[(Any) <String>]`: This indicates any property can be added to this object.

+`ANNOTATION <IPrometheusRuleAnnotations>`: The annotations clause specifies a set of informational labels that can be used to store longer additional information such as alert descriptions or runbook links.
+The annotation values can be templated.
+  - `[(Any) <String>]`: This indicates any property can be added to this object.

+`LABEL <IPrometheusRuleLabels>`: Labels to add or overwrite before storing the result.
+  - `[(Any) <String>]`: This indicates any property can be added to this object.

 ## RELATED LINKS